 Truck drivers are tasked with transporting goods from one location to another.
-This is the backbone of the country in moving goods.
 Roughly 80% of what you see around you has touched a truck at some point.
 On average, truck drivers haul loads with a total weight exceeding 26,000 lbs and deliver goods intercity, often spanning several states.
+While a promising occupation, truck driving and auto hauling are not without dangers, necessitating good employee pay, benefits, as well as solid insurance coverage like workers’ compensation.
 Drivers typically drive long distances, secure cargo for transport, inspect trailers, maintain a log of working hours, report issues to dispatchers, and keep their equipment clean and functioning.

 According to the U.S. Bureau of Labor Statistics, there are close to two million truck driver jobs in the U.S. and growing at a 6% rate.
 But where are the best opportunities for truck drivers?

 Our study at AdvisorSmith ranked 384 U.S. cities to determine the most attractive cities for heavy and tractor-trailer truck drivers to pursue their careers in.
 We list the top 50 cities for truck drivers below, and we also break down the top small, midsize, and large cities for truck drivers.

 Our analysis found that many of the best cities for truck drivers are small and midsize cities.
 Of the top 50 cities, 40% were midsize, 36% small, and 25% large cities.
 A majority of cities were located in the Midwest, where there is better access to move goods from hub to hub.
 Smaller cities won out in our study with 40 out of the top 50 cities having metro area populations under 500,000.

 Top Cities for Heavy and Tractor-Trailer Truck Drivers by City Size